Christchurch Airport: Access, ground transport, and parking

 Russley Road (State Highway 1) and Memorial Avenue at a diamond interchange.
 The distance from the airport to the city centre is roughly 10 km.

 A drop off and pick up area called 'The Loop' is situated on the ground floor of the multi-level car park building.
 A number of different taxi and shuttle companies operate services from the airport terminals.
 Uber also partnered with CIAL to have a dedicated pick-up and drop-off zone for its service.

 Three different city bus routes service the airport terminal: the number 3 route to the central city via Avonhead and Riccarton, continuing to Sumner; the number 29 route to the central city via Fendalton; and the number 125 on its route from Redwood to Halswell.
+In late August 2023, a fourth bus line was announced to be serving the Airport, the 8 Port to Port Route.
+With service starting September 04th, this bus travels between the Airport and the Port town of Lyttelton via the CBD.